brian14708/wh-briefings/statements-releases/2021-05/2021-05-27-fact-sheet-vice-president-harris-launches-a-call-to-action-to-the-private-sector-to-deepen-investment-in-the-northern-triangle.md

 modified_time: 2021-05-27 16:30:19-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/27/fact-sheet-vice-president-harris-launches-a-call-to-action-to-the-private-sector-to-deepen-investment-in-the-northern-triangle/
 published_time: 2021-05-27 17:00:00-04:00
-title: 'FACT SHEET: Vice President Harris Launches a Call to Action to the Private Sector to Deepen Investment in the Northern Triangle'
+title: "FACT SHEET: Vice President Harris Launches a Call to Action to the Private\
+  \ Sector to Deepen Investment in the Northern\_Triangle"
 ---

 ***12 companies and organizations announce commitments to support